wtheisen/BashDynamicPaper/README.md

 It requires both [jq](https://stedolan.github.io/jq/) and [feh](https://feh.finalrewind.org/)
 on linux.
 On mac it still requires [jq](https://stedolan.github.io/jq/) but instead of feh, [coreutils](https://formulae.brew.sh/formula/coreutils) (For shuf and gdate).
-Additionally on both linux and MacOS, if you want to use the embed feature you will also need [imagemagick](https://imagemagick.org/script/download.php).
+Additionally on both linux and MacOS, if you want to use the embed feature, you will also need [imagemagick](https://imagemagick.org/script/download.php).
 The code will also play nicely with [pywal](https://github.com/dylanaraps/pywal) should you want to change your themes w/r/t the wallpaper.
 Right now it uses [wttr.in]()'s ability to get the location via IP so if you're using a VPN it might not play nicely.